codingismycraft/ragit/README.md

 ### Overview

-A RAG collection is a fundamental component of the mygenai system.
+A RAG collection is a fundamental component of the ragit system.
 It is uniquely identified by a `collection name` or simply `name`.
 This document outlines the steps involved in creating and managing a custom RAG collection.

 ### 1. Create the Database

-   Navigate to the `db` directory within the `mygenai` project directory and execute the `create-db.sh` script:
+   Navigate to the `db` directory within the `ragit` project directory and execute the `create-db.sh` script:

    ```bash